The Snail of Approval Award

 STEP 1: SUBMIT AN APPLICATION

-• If you’d like to check out the application beforehand, here is a preview.
+If you’d like to check out the application before getting started, here is a preview.

 STEP 2: FOLLOW-UP PROCESS

-• Applicants who score at least 30% on the national Snail of Approval Eligibility Application will be contacted by a member of our local Snail of Approval Committee to participate in a short 30-minute online follow-up interview.
+In February, a member of our Snail of Approval committee will contact applicants who qualify for a 30-minute virtual follow-up interview.
 This is a great opportunity for us to get to know you and your good business practices a little better.

-• The committee uses a scorecard to guide the conversation.
-Here is an example SCORECARD we use for restaurants, bars, caterers, and foodtrucks.
+The committee uses a scorecard to guide the conversation.
+Here is an example SCORECARD we use for restaurants, bakeries, caterers, and food trucks.

-• Based on the eligibility application score and the follow-up interview, the Snail of Approval Committee will present their recommendations to the Slow Food Seattle or Slow Food Greater Olympia board of directors, and the board will approve the awardees.
+Based on the criteria, the Snail of Approval Committee will recommend awardees to the Slow Food Seattle or Slow Food Greater Olympia board of directors for final approval.

 STEP 3: AWARD & RECOGNITION

-By receiving a Snail of Approval award, you join a local and national network of like-minded food entities promoting a sustainable food system.
+By receiving a Snail of Approval award, you join a local and national network of like-minded food producers and champions promoting a sustainable food system.
 As an award recipient, you will:

-• Receive an official Snail of Approval window decal for your place of business as well as digital assets for menus, signage, and other digital platforms
+Receive a letter of congratulations, a certificate, a Snail of Approval decal for your place of business, digital assets for menus, signage, and other online platforms

-• Be featured in Slow Food’s newsletter, website, and social media platforms
+Be featured in Slow Food’s newsletter, website, and social media platforms; and

-• Gain national attention by being listed on Slow Food USA’s map and directory.
+Gain national attention through inclusion on Slow Food USA’s map and directory